ApryseSDK/pdftron-winui-samples/PDFViewer_WinUI3Demo/README.md

 This sample demonstrate how to create WinUI 3 desktop application for viewing, annotate, convert, etc.

 ### Features
-- Open multiples PDFs
+- Open multiples PDFs with a multi-tab sample application
+- Save changes
+- Save as a new document
+- Change view modo of the document
 - Print PDF file
-- Annotation with multiples tools
+- Annotation with multiple annotation tools like signature, Free Text, Ink, Marker, Square and more.

 Platforms: x86, x64